Diablo IV: How to Use War Plans and Pick Best Chaos Perks

 Mode: Single player, MultiplayerView: Bird view / IsometricTheme: Action, Fantasy

-Use War Plans as a routing system, not just a fast-travel button.
-In Diablo IV: Season of Infernal Chaos, the cleanest endgame loop is to clear Rift objectives early for Infernal Warp upgrades, slot three non-Unique Chaos Perks plus one Unique, and only spend big Aether on Bartuc when your build can already wipe elite packs without burning through potions.
-If you are coming out of the campaign and current expansion content, this is the endgame layer that ties together Nightmare Dungeons, wave events, boss fights, and difficulty scaling.
+Treat War Plans as a routing system, not a fast-travel button.
+In Diablo IV: Season of Infernal Chaos, the cleanest endgame loop is to seal Rift objectives early for Infernal Warp upgrades, slot three non-Unique Chaos Perks plus one Unique, and only spend big Aether on the optional Bartuc fight once your build can already wipe elite packs without burning potions.
+This is the endgame layer that ties together your Rifts, wave content, Aether spending, and Chaos Perk scaling.

 Advertisement